named-data/NFD/docs/manpages/nfd-status-http-server.rst

 Description
 -----------

-``nfd-status-http-server`` is a daemon that enables retrieval of NFD status via HTTP protocol.
+``nfd-status-http-server`` is a daemon that enables the retrieval of NFD's status over HTTP.

 Options
 -------